flecs-hub/flecs-systems-sokol/README.md

 # flecs-systems-sokol
 Sokol based rendering module for [Flecs](https://github.com/SanderMertens/flecs).
+This renderer should only be used as example code or for demonstration purposes and is not intended or ready for production.

 ## Features
 - Runs on webasm, macOS, Linux, Windows